CybersecurityResearch-ops/CPTS-Journey/Reports.md

 # Nibbles - Knowledge Check
-This is the first box in the the CPTS path where there is not a guided walkthrough to assist us.
+This is the first CPTS box without a guided walkthrough.

 ## Report